jgilbert01/aws-lambda-stream-cli/README.md

 # aws-lambda-stream-cli
-Command line utilities for replaying events, resubmitting faults and more
+Command line utilities for viewing events in your event lake, replaying events, resubmitting faults and more

+These are utilities support sister project [aws-lambda-stream](https://github.com/jgilbert01/aws-lambda-stream).

 ## Installation